Asymptotically Minimax Robust Hypothesis Testing: Simulations

 Asymptotically minimax robust tests arising from the band model can similarly be simulated.
 Consider the lower bounding functions

 where the contamination ratio is chosen to be $\epsilon=0.2$.
 Furthermore, let the upper bounding functions be

-with the parameters $\varepsilon=0.2$ (Type-I), $\varepsilon=0.5$ (Type-II), $\varepsilon=1.5$ (Type-III) or $\varepsilon=19$ (Type-III), simulating three different types of robust LRFs resulting from the band model, cf. Section~\ref{sec6_band}.\\ For this setup, and excluding $\varepsilon=19$ for the sake of clarity, Figure~\ref{fig9} illustrates the corresponding LFDs together with the bounding functions.
-For $\varepsilon=1.5$, the LFDs are overlapping around $y=0$, leading to $\hat{l}=1$.
-This type of overlapping has previously been reported by \cite{gul6} for single sample minimax robust tests obtained from the KL-divergence neighborhood.
+with the parameters $\varepsilon=0.2$ (Type-I), $\varepsilon=0.5$ (Type-II), $\varepsilon=1.5$ (Type-III) or $\varepsilon=19$ (Type-III), simulating three different types of robust LRFs resulting from the band model, cf. Section~\ref{sec6_band}.\\ For this setup, and excluding $\varepsilon=19$ for the sake of clarity, Figure~\ref{fig9} illustrates the corresponding LFDs together with the lower bounding functions, and the upper bounding functions for $\varepsilon=1.5$.
+For $\varepsilon=0.5$, the LFDs are overlapping around $y=0$, leading to $\hat{l}=1$.
+This type of overlapping has previously been reported by \cite{gul6} for single-sample minimax robust tests obtained from the KL-divergence neighborhood.
 However, the test in \cite{gul6} is not minimax robust unless a well defined randomized decision rule is used.\\ In Figure~\ref{fig10}, the corresponding robust likelihood ratio functions are illustrated.
 Increasing $\varepsilon$ transforms the corresponding robust LRF from Type-I to Type-II and then to Type-III.
-Further increasing $\varepsilon$, i.e. when $\varepsilon=19$, the robust LRF tends to a clipped likelihood ratio test, which is the limiting LRF stated in Section~\ref{sec6_band} Case~$3$, and also derived in Case~$1$.
+Further increasing $\varepsilon$, i.e. when $\varepsilon=19$, the robust LRF tends to a clipped likelihood ratio test, which is the limiting LRF stated in Section~\ref{sec6_band}.
 The robust LRFs can take different shapes depending on the bounding functions.
-Similar patterns were stated with equations in \cite{kassamband} and also observed in \cite{fauss}.
+Similar patterns were stated in \cite{kassamband} and also observed in \cite{fauss}.

-\subsubsection{Moment Classes}
+\subsection{Moment Classes}

-The LFDs and robust LRFs arising from the moment classes can be examplified by solving the convex optimization problem given in Section~\ref{sec5_5}, through replacing the constraints with the ones defined by the moment classes.
+The LFDs and robust LRFs arising from the moment classes can be exemplified by solving the convex optimization problem given in Section~\ref{sec5_5} numerically, by first replacing the constraints with the ones defined by the moment classes.
 Consider the constraints

 defined over the first and second moments of the probability density functions.
 Figures~\ref{fig19} and \ref{fig20} illustrate the LFDs and the corresponding robust LRF, respectively.